HTML or Plain Text -

 An important advantage of e-mail newsletters created in HTML is that the graphical profile of the company can be reinforced by using the same images, colors, fonts, logotypes etc., that are used in the traditional marketing material.
 Articles in high-class, regular newsletters, containing interesting information for the reader, are read strikingly often.
 This in turn provides an excellent opportunity to graphically expose the reader, including those who only skim through the newsletter, to the company logo and trademarks during a relatively long period of time.

-E-mails created in plain text can be perceived as boring by the newsletter readers.
+An e-mail newsletter created in plain text can be perceived as boring by the reader.
 However, they have the big advantage of reaching the recipients more often and are always readable in the reader’s e-mail client.
-E-mails created in HTML can sometimes be blocked by anti-spam filters, because the filter sometimes mistakenly recognises them as spam.
-HTML e-mails are also challenged with the disadvantage that they are not always readable in certain e-mail clients, and some users have also turned off the possibility to view images in e-mails.
+Newsletters created in HTML can sometimes be blocked by anti-spam filters, because the filter sometimes mistakenly recognises them as spam.
+HTML newsletters are also challenged with the disadvantage that they are not always readable in certain e-mail clients, and some users have also turned off the possibility to view images in e-mails.
 Moreover, some security software, such as Norton Internet Security, can sometimes prevent images from being displayed.

 Advantages vs. disadvantages